mramshaw/Google-Assistant/README.md

 and "Purple".
 Additionally, there are voices with names that subtly hint at their origins - these have names like "British Racing Green" and "Sydney Harbour Blue".

-As you would expect, the default voice (Red) is actually the best choice - however, being able to choose a personalized custom voice is a very nice touch.
+As you would expect, the default voice (Red) is actually the best choice - although being able to choose a personalized custom voice is a very nice touch.

 ## Wake Word